SEO: design for search engines

-People want to find the information they’re looking for quickly.
-Search Engines help them do that.
+People want to find what they’re looking for quickly, search engines help them do that.
 Designing for Search Engine Optimization (SEO) means helping search engines categorize your content so people end up on the right page faster.

 On this page

 - Create useful content